You have already concluded your tenancy and are in a hurry to move out. It’s an exciting moment- moving out of your old place into a new one.

 • Clean the toilets, sinks, faucets, bathtubs, and showers

-• Scrub the bathroom floors; remove scum off bathroom floor tiles and tub/shower, bleach the grout
+• Scrub the bathroom floors; remove scum off bathroom floor tiles, clean the shower and tub, bleach the grout

 • Vacuum the surface of the exhaust fan to remove dust